Instant Pot Shrimp Biryani

 Instant Pot Shrimp Biryani Ingredients

-So yes, the ingredient list is lengthy, but most of it will come from your spice cabinet.
+Yes, the ingredient list for instant pot shrimp biryani is lengthy, but most of it will come from your spice cabinet.
 If you don’t have one or two, no worries, there are enough other flavors to make up for it.
+A full list of ingredients with measurements for beef pot pie is available in the printable recipe card below.

 • Basmati rice – A slender, long-grained type of rice, it is used in Indian cuisine.
 Because of the starch content, it has been the perfect texture for biryani recipes and is sometimes even referred to as biryani rice.
 You could use brown rice or jasmine rice if you prefer, but you won’t get that fragrant basmati effect.

 • White onion – Or yellow.
-Caramelized onions really add another flavor dimension to this one-pot biryani.
+Caramelized onions really add another flavor dimension to this one-pot biryani, but fried onions are just as good!

 • Tomato- Feel free to chop up a large tomato, juices and all, into bite-size pieces.
 A 12-ounce can of diced tomatoes (drained) can also be used.

-• Coarse kosher salt – I’ve separated this out because using salt depends highly on if you used salted butter and what type of broth is used.
+• Coarse seas salt – I’ve separated this out because using salt depends highly on if you used salted butter and what type of broth is used.

 • Plain Greek Yogurt – To add the signature creaminess.
 Sour cream can be used in a pinch.
 I do prefer Greek yogurt because it is strained longer and thus thicker.
 You could also use coconut milk, but it will make for a much thinner consistency.